Solar Fox: Port

 The game would later be released on the Atari 2600 console and was also developed as a Commodore-published cartridge for the Commodore 64 computer in 1983.

 An Atari 5200 port program written by Van Tran (of Wabbit fame) was completed but never released.

 Tie-in

 A comic book ad was released in 1983 to support the story of the game.

 Reception

+The reception of the game was probably good as there was an Atari port.